gnois/luaty/README.md

 ```

-5. A semicolon `;` is used to terminate single-lined function if it causes ambiguity in a list of expressions
+5. For single-lined function, semicolon `;` can be used as function terminator if it causes ambiguity in a list of expressions.
+Note that any needed comma after the semicolon does not become optional.
 ```
 print(pcall(\x-> return x, 10))                 -- multiple return values.
 Prints true, nil, 10